This 30 minute mango quinoa bowl is fast and delicious, drizzled with a tangy vegan cashew sauce. Healthy dinner bowls make dinner fast and easy!

 This post was created in partnership with the National Mango Board.
 All opinions are our own.

-ALSO, as you saw in the video: did you know that there are six varieties of mangos that are available in the US?
+Did you know that there are six varieties of mangos that are available in the US?
 Below is a little chart we made to show off a few of the most common varieties!
 For this recipe, we’re featuring the Francis mango.

 A few fun facts about the Francis mango: